 Ensuring Student Success

-The Office of Student Success and Recruitment is dedicated to making sure our students have access to the resources and mentorship needed to achieve their academic goals.
-We believe our students have the ability to face any challenges presented to them, and we offer guidance and support along the way through academic advising, peer mentorship, student success workshops, and academic achievement programs.
+The Office of Student Success and Recruitment is dedicated to making sure you have access to the resources and mentorship needed to achieve your academic goals.
+We believe you have the ability to face any challenges presented to them, and we offer guidance and support along the way through academic advising, peer mentorship, student success workshops, and academic achievement programs.
 Our Roadmap for Success and support programs will help you stay on track.

 We are proud of our record of helping students stay on track to graduate in four years.
 In 2017, 81.4 percent of our students graduated in four years, surpassing the University’s goal of 69.8 percent.

 Request Additional Information

 We also work with high school and transfer students who may not otherwise consider attending the university.
 While campus visits are currently curtailed due to the coronavirus pandemic, our office traditionally has invited local high school students in TAFE (Texas Association of Future Educators), and Ready, Set, Teach classrooms to join us for a day of

 - attending a mock class with world-class professors,

 - talking with current students about courses and life as a Longhorn, and